pschaus/book_lepl1402/source/part5.rst

   :alt: GPU vs. CPU

 Parallel programming on CPU seeks to leverage the multiple CPU cores available inside a single computer to execute multiple tasks or portions of a single task simultaneously.

-Besides the exploitation of multiple CPU cores to speed up computations, parallel programming on CPU also enables more responsive user interfaces.
-Indeed, most GUI (graphical user interface) frameworks are built on the top of a "main event loop" that continuously monitors user interactions and that call application code to react to those events.
-If the application code takes too much time to run, the user interface appears to "freeze."
-Parallel programming allows to run the application code in the background, hereby maintaining an optimal user experience.

-This concept of "main event loop" can also be encountered in network applications, where a software must serve requests from different clients.
-In such software servers, each connection with a client can be handled in the background, leaving the main server listen to new connections.

 Multiprocessing vs. multithreading